-The Vancouver Chilly Chase is an event featuring 5 km, 10 km, 15 km and half marathon running races.
+The Vancouver Chilly Chase is an event featuring 5 km, 10 km and half marathon running races.
 It’s part of the Try Events series of runs.

-Starting and finishing in Olympic Village, in 2023 the event took place on January 22nd.
-It’ll happen at around the same time next year too.
+Starting and finishing in Olympic Village, in 2025 the event takes place on Sunday, January 26th.

-Other Lower Mainland runs in the Try Events series include the Fort Langley Historic Half, Hot Chocolate Run, Shamrock’n Race, Rubber Ducky Race, Boundary Bay Marathon and Vancouver Historic Half.
+Other Lower Mainland runs in the Try Events series include the Fort Langley Historic Half, Vancouver Chocolate Run, Shamrock’n Race, Rubber Ducky Race, Boundary Bay Marathon and Vancouver Historic Half.

 Chilly Chase Running Events in Vancouver

-The Vancouver Chilly Chase is the first run in the Try Events series of races.
-As its name implies, the Chilly Chase takes place during winter each year.
+The Vancouver Chilly Chase is the first run of the year in the Try Events series of races.
+As its name implies, the Chilly Chase takes place in winter.
 Participants embrace the cold January weather, bundle up in warm clothes and gloves, and run along the picturesque False Creek Seawall.
 Actually, January isn’t usually too cold, and the toques and mitts typically come off just before the start.

 As with other events in the series, the Chilly Chase offers a few different distances to choose from.
-Folks can run a total of 5 km, 10 km or 15 km.
-There’s also the option to run 21.1 km, which is a half marathon.
+Folks can run a total of 5 kms or 10 kms.
+There’s also the option to run 21.1 kms, which is a half marathon.

-All participants borrow a time tag which tracks the amount of time each person takes to complete their chosen route.
+All participants borrow a time tag which tracks their time to complete their chosen route.
 The top three fastest runners for each distance receive a special medal.
 All participants receive souvenirs as well.
-In 2023, for example, all runners received Chilly Chase socks and a finisher’s medal.
+In 2025, all runners receive a Chilly Chase t-shirt and a finisher’s medal.
 The event also features music, snacks and random prizes to be won each year.

 Another reason to participate in the annual event is to help support local charities.
-Try Events partners with a different charity for each of their running events.
-In 2023, the charitable beneficiary for the Chilly Chase was the Strathcona Community Policing Centre which approaches crime prevention as a community.
+Try Events partners with a different charity for each of its running events.
+The same as 2024, the charitable beneficiary for the Chilly Chase event in 2025 is the Strathcona Community Policing Centre which approaches crime prevention as a community.

 Where and When

-Warm-ups usually begin at 8:45 am and the runs kick off at staggered times shortly after.
-In 2023, the half marathon began at 9:00 am, the 15 km run started at 9:03 am, the 10 km run started at 9:06 am and the 5 km run began at 9:09 am.
-The route closed at noon so everyone had almost 3 hours to finish.
+Warm-ups begin at 8:45 am and the runs kick off at staggered times shortly after.
+The half marathon begins at 9:00 am and the 10-km and 5-km runs begin just a few minutes after that.
+The route closes at noon so everyone has almost three hours to finish.

-All four runs began at the same spot and then followed the seawall towards Stanley Park.
-Again, the start and finish line was at the same location, meaning people had to turn around halfway and head back along the same path.
+All three runs begin at the same spot and then follow the seawall towards Stanley Park.
+Again, the start and finish line is at the same location, meaning people have to turn around halfway and head back along the same path.

 Registration Details